lalitmee/Roman-Numeral-Calculator/README.md

 # Roman-Numeral-Calculator

-Roman Number Calculator with unit testing
+This repository is for a program of Roman Numeral Calculator with unit testing.
+Unit testing is done by using [mocha](https://mochajs.org/) and [chai](http://chaijs.com/).